troyane/GoodHabits/docs/tutorial.md

 Actual data from `testData.js` -> `JsonListModel` -> `SortFilterProxyModel` -> `AppListView` that will actually show sorted, filtered data using its delegate [`SimpleRow`].

 `SortFilterProxyModel` will filter and sort our model.
 We'd like to have sorting of items by `title`.
-Also, it will be great to be able to filter habits by its title (in case if user has 10+ habits -- it is vital feature for quick access).
+Also, it will be great to be able to filter habits by its title (in case if the user has 10+ habits -- it is a vital feature for quick access).
 Beforehand, create [`SearchBar`] component where user can input his search query.
-We'll use `RegExpFilter` for this purpose, because we want to get smarter strings matching approach.
-In case if input query is `car` we would like to get not only results that starts from `car`, but every else that contain `car` inside.
-To do it we use simple regular expression `.*` + our query.
+We'll use `RegExpFilter` for this purpose because we want to get smarter strings matching approach.
+In case if input query is `car` we would like to get not only results that start from the `car`, but every else that contain `car` inside.
+To do it we use a simple regular expression `.*` + our query.

 ```qml
 SortFilterProxyModel {